 “If her husband dies, she is free to marry anyone she wishes… In my judgment, she is happier if she stays as she is.”

-These two verses give light to the fact that we live in a very different place than Adam and Eve who were supposed to live together in the garden forever.
+How do we deal with this apparent contradiction?
+The answer is that these two verses give light to the fact that we live in a very different place than Adam and Eve who were supposed to live together in the garden forever.
 Now we live in an environment where God had to change the rules in order to give His children the freedom to live accordingly in a fallen world.
 The book of Romans and Paul’s writings in Corinthians are not commandments.
 They are concessions to the immutable connection that He intended when He made Adam and Eve.
 Paul is urging us to “stay as we are” and to be loyal and strong because this pain will not last and God will not let it be more than we can bear.
-Whatever loneliness and heartache we feel in this world, we will prosper and be rewarded ten times over in eternity.
+Whatever loneliness and heartache we feel in this world, we will prosper and be rewarded in eternity.

-And here is the caveat: If, however, the solitude and the grief of being alone are too much for a soul to take and the effort to glorify God collapses as a result, then I believe Paul says we have the freedom to remarry in order to protect ourselves.
-God had to adjust the rules for us after The Fall, but we should always remember to be striving for what He intended; what was planned; what was original.
+If, however, the solitude and the grief of being alone are too much to bear and we are tempted beyond our ability to withstand, then Paul says we have the freedom to remarry in order to protect ourselves.
+God had to adjust the rules for us after The Fall and these are the concessions He graciously made for us, but we should always remember to be striving for what He intended, what was planned, and what was original.

-This knowledge of the old kingdom must therefore be used as an intellectual backdrop when referring to Paul's wisdom to “stay as we are” and the similar insight he gave to the widows of the world.
+This knowledge of the old kingdom must therefore be used as an intellectual backdrop in the new kingdom when referring to Paul's wisdom to “stay as we are”.
 God created the world a certain way and it would still be like that had man not sinned.
 Will it be that way again?
-There is no way to tell, but there was a reason why He created it that way in the first place and I plead we must keep that in consideration before making any decision to remarry.
+There is no way to tell, but there was a reason He created it that way in the first place and I plead we must keep that in consideration before making any decision to remarry.

 To the widowed, Paul offers behavioral wisdom and a comforting solution to their loneliness: place all your hope and fear in Him.
 He is the one where you will draw your energy, your power, and your will to move forward.
 He is your strength.
 He has saved you once from your sin and He can save you again from your grief.
 But notice what is said about the widow who forgets her commitment to God and instead finds comfort in pleasure once the confinements of marriage are lifted.